 The phone rang.
 It was one of Randy’s co-workers.
 “Hey dude, I have to hear your wife’s knocked up from the Stern show?”

 I gasped.
-“That was a fluke,” Randy said after hanging up, panic rising in his voice.
+“That was a fluke,” Randy said after hanging up.

 The phone rang again.
 It was my sister.
 “Laurie, are you the woman with gas?
 Is everything okay?”
 I assured her all was fine.